 "Ultimately we want to make mobility as simple as possible for our enterprise customers," concludes Sophie Azemard.
 "We do so by hiding the complexity of local processes and enabling the global journey of the employee.
 We factor in the device, apps, unified communications, cloud access and more – and all in a secure manner.
 Multisourcing is a reality now and a progressive service that can help enterprises operate in more agile ways."

-Find out about Multisourcing Service Integration and how Orange manages your vendors and service providers on your behalf.
+Find out about Multisourcing Service Integration for Mobility and how Orange manages your mobile service providers on your behalf.